heroiclabs/nakama-cpp/README.md

 ### Linux

-To build Linux release you can use provider Docker image like following:
+To build Linux release you can use provided Docker image like following:

 ```
 docker buildx build -f scripts/Dockerfile --progress=plain --output=./out .